Archive

 Review:

-If you found this review helpful, please consider tipping me on ko-fi, checking out my digital items available in my ko-fi shop, buying one of my publications, or using one of my referral/coupon codes.
+If you found this review helpful, please consider tipping me on ko-fi, checking out my digital items in my ko-fi shop, buying one of my publications, using one of my referral or coupon codes, signing up for my free microfiction monthly newsletter, or tuning into my podcast.
 Thank you for your support!

-Length: 329 pages – average but on the longer side
+Length: 306 pages – average but on the longer side

 Source: Library